- Acropolis Area & Monastiraki

-Have a cocktail at one of the excellent bars in the downtown area; some are hidden in the back of shopping arcades.
-If you prefer a more casual scene, of beers instead of mixed drinks, head toward Exarhia instead.
+Have a cocktail at one of the excellent bars in the downtown area such as The Clumsies.
+If you prefer a more casual scene with beers instead of mixed drinks, head toward Exarhia instead.

-Take the morning to immerse yourself in the Kerameikos archaeological site, with its Street of Tombs and small museum full of tender masterpieces of sculpture.
-Then meander over to Museum of Islamic Art for its superb collection spanning centuries.
+Immerse yourself in the Kerameikos archaeological site, with its Street of Tombs and small museum full of tender masterpieces of sculpture.
+Nearby, the Museum of Islamic Art has a superb collection spanning centuries.
 If you're footsore from archaeological sites, revive with a steam bath at Hammam or check out the street art of Keramikos and Gazi.

-Take a long walk or quick cab ride to 138 Pireos St, for a shot of modern and contemporary art – but check the exhibition schedule online first, to see which of the rotating shows appeals.
-The cafe here is very nice for coffee – or cross the road into Petralona.
-You can work your way back uphill, to the Thisio promenade around sundown.
+Take a long walk or quick cab ride to Benaki Museum at 138 Pireos St for a shot of contemporary art – check the exhibition schedule online first, to see which of the rotating shows appeals.
+The cafe here is very nice for coffee; otherwise, cross the road into Petralona.
+You can work your way back uphill to the Thisio promenade around sundown.

-Explore music venues in this area – there might be a DJ at Gazarte or Bios, or a jazz band at Afrikana.
-And there's almost always a traditional Greek group playing at Steki Pinoklis.
+Explore music venues in this area – there might be a DJ or a live set at Gazarte or Bios, or a jazz band at Afrikana.
+And there's always a traditional Greek group playing at Steki Pinoklis.